einaraz/SharpWaveRipple/README.md

 # Instructions for use

-To run the script on your own data, first replace your own MATLAB files in InputData or create a new folder.
-All parameters needed for your analyses, including where your filed are located, should be editted in the file inputparameters.py.
+To run the script using your own data, replace the sample data in the InputData folder with your own MATLAB files.
+Alternatively, the user can create a new folder and update the path within the script.
+All parameters needed for your analyses, including where your files are located, should be edited in the file inputparameters.py.
 The main parameters are the following:

 | Variable | Description |
 | --- | ----------- |